Kadeemking/Module-2-Challenge/README.md

 ## Description

 For this project we were tasked with creating a portfolio for ourselves.
 I used the skills I learned from my previous CSS lessons how to style my pageand make it mobile responsive.
-I was able to design my page with background images and colors to add personality to my portfolio.
-I created a nav bar with links that help navigate the user through the page.
-I included a photo of my 1st project as well as a live link to the project.

-- What was your motivation?
+- I was able to design my page with background images and colors to add personality to my portfolio.

-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+- I created a nav bar with links that help navigate the user through the page.

-- What problem does it solve?
+- I included a photo of my 1st project as well as a live link to the project.

-- What did you learn?
+- I used Media Query to make my page mobile responsive.

 ## Table of Contents